Qiucheng Wu

 Nov.
 2019 - Apr.
 2020

-In this internship, I was responsible for designing a personalized model to provide more accurate food classification results for users.
-My code is now deployed in the real product.
+In this internship, I designed and implemented a personalized model to provide more accurate food classification results for users.

 Intel Akraino: Edge Cloud Game Architecture